-We have audited the accompanying balance sheets of Strata Oil and Gas Inc. (an exploration stage company) ("the Company") as of December 31, 2011 and 2010, and the related statements of operations and comprehensive income (loss), changes in stockholders' equity (deficiency), and cash flows for the years ended December 31, 2011, 2010, and 2009, and for the period from July 1, 2005 (the date of entering into exploration stage) to December 31, 2011.
+We have audited the accompanying balance sheets of Strata Oil and Gas Inc. (an exploration stage company) ("the Company") as of December 31, 2013 and 2012, and the related statements of operations and comprehensive income (loss), changes in stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2013, and for the period from July 1, 2005 (the date of entering into exploration stage) to December 31, 2013.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.